exercism/website-copy/tracks/python/exercises/dnd-character/mentoring.md

         self.hitpoints = 10 + modifier(self.constitution)
 ```

 Note the attribution declaration, `self.constitution: int`.
-Without this line, pylint will complain, `Instance of 'Character' has no 'constitution' member (no-member)`.
+Without this line, pylint will complain; `Instance of 'Character' has no 'constitution' member (no-member)`.

 ### Removing a min value